<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Deep conversation intelligence for sales teams

-• More complex setup than basic note takers
+• More complex setup than a basic note taker

 • Overkill for non-sales use cases